PostHog/posthog.com/contents/handbook/people/team-structure/platform.md

 - All events are correct (99.99%)
 - The pipeline scales perfectly linearly and intercept is low (smallest instance runs on $5 node)
 - Events are ingested and visible in app within 5 seconds p99
-- Integrated delightful plugin developer experience (inside PostHog)
+- Integrated delightful app developer experience (inside PostHog)
     - CI/CD
     - Testing
     - Synthetic data testing